Strategic Opportunity Map

 Distribution and M&A lens

-ATS partnership versus license versus acquire options with speed, cost, risk, and dependency mitigations; channel partner tiers; talent-platform and data-compounding economics articulated for board discussion
+ATS partnership versus license versus acquire options with speed, cost, risk, and dependency mitigations; channel partner tiers; talent platform and data compounding economics articulated for board discussion

-named initiatives with impact, difficulty, horizon, and classification — plus a consolidated implementation timeline for 0–36 months
+named initiatives with impact, difficulty, horizon, and classification, plus a consolidated implementation timeline for 0, 36 months

-What changed
+What changed.

-Leadership retired competing ad-hoc roadmaps in favour of one prioritised initiative set with explicit trade-offs and horizons
+Leadership retired competing ad hoc roadmaps in favour of one prioritised initiative set with explicit trade offs and horizons

-Board and executive forums used the power map and bottleneck register as the reference in quarterly reviews
+Board and executive forums used the power map and bottleneck register as the reference in quarterly reviews, reducing repetitive debate and accelerating commit decisions

-GTM and product could speak from the same script on EU legal-safe positioning, regulated-industry sequencing, and why certain AI bets were intentionally deprioritised
+GTM and product could speak from the same script on EU legal safe positioning, regulated industry sequencing, and why certain AI bets were intentionally deprioritised

-Partnership and corporate development conversations started from a shared options analysis (ATS, agencies, integrators) instead of improvised one-off pursuits
+Partnership and corporate development conversations started from a shared options analysis (ATS, agencies, integrators) instead of improvised one off pursuits

 Investor and advisor updates gained a clearer narrative: compliance and data assets framed as compounding moats, not only feature lists